theotchlx/A-SABR/README.md

 The VolCgr based algorithms replace the alternative pathfinding approach with volume (and priority) aware search.

 The algorithms are based on 3 pathfinding techniques (each of them declined in single-destination and shortest-path tree variants) :
-- NodeGraph : Dijkstra with node to node tracking.
+- NodeParenting (or NodeGraph): Dijkstra with node to node tracking.
+Implementation mapping to the theoretical framework where nodes are vertices.
-- Mpt : Dijkstra with contact to contact tracking, tracking of multiple paths to individual node instead of direct overriding, and node based filtering.
+- ContactParenting (or ContactGraph): Dijkstra with contact to contact tracking, as in CGR.
+Implementation mapping to the theoretical framework where contacts are vertices.
-- ContactGraph : Dijkstra with contact to contact tracking, as in CGR.
+- HybridParenting : Dijkstra with contact to contact tracking, tracking of multiple paths to individual node instead of direct overriding, and node based filtering.

 And 2 alternative path strategies (for the Cgr mainframe):